Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 Head Based Sampling

-Head based sampling is when the sampling decision is made when the first spans are seen by jaeger.
-The support of Head based sampling comes from OpenTelemetry.
-The topic is covered in the OpenTelemetry documentation on head based samplingexternal link .
+Head based sampling is when the sampling decision is made at the beginning of a trace.
+The support for head based sampling is built into the OpenTelemetry SDKs.
+The topic is covered in the OpenTelemetry documentation on head based samplingexternal link.

 Tail Based Sampling

 Tail based sampling allows for the sampling decisions to be made after the trace is complete and all spans have been collected.
-Ideally this provides more granular control over which traces and kept and which are discarded.
-The downside to this is that more memory and processing power will be used by jaeger binaries.
+This provides more granular control over which traces and kept and which are discarded.
+The downsides to this are (a) the runtime overhead on the application that must record and export all traces, and (b) the higher memory and processing costs for the Jaeger backend.
+You can learn more about tail based sampling in the OpenTelemetry documentationexternal link.

 Remote Sampling